dgc-proton/PICTS_ML/README.md

 ## Overview of the PICTS_ML Repository

 Much more detail is contained within the source code; I've tried to ensure that there are instructions for use at the top of each file as well as sufficient comments, descriptive docstrings and type-hints for each function.
-Each of the main scripts also has a basic command line interface; run `python3 [script_name].py` to access the help.

 ### 01: Data Pre-Processing

-`a01_pre_process_data.py` takes a csv file with known event times and locations, and outputs a csv catalogue which details the times of P & S waves from the event arriving at each seismometer station.
+`a01_pre_process_data.py` takes a csv file with known event times and locations, and outputs a csv catalogue which details the times of P & S waves from the event arriving at each seismometer station as well as metadata in the required format for later scripts to use.
 Picks are done manually, with automation assistance giving the user estimated arrival times and ensuring the relevant section of the trace is displayed on which to make the picks.

 ### 02: Generating Training Data